 This will allow you to create unique layouts for each Type within that entity.
 This is especially useful when you need to record different information based upon the Type.
 It means that when you allocate a Type to a record, only the fields that are relevant to that Type will be displayed.
 For example, if you have an Person Type of 'Internal', then you may need to record a Payroll number; this field would not be required for a Person Type of 'External', so it can be left off the form.

 Fig 2 - Type values

 Note: Entities that have a Type value are: Contract / Person / Party Group / Party / Contract Financial / Contract Document / Contract Party

-The Form Area is where you can adjust the location of the fields, you can drag and drop a field to another location by click and holding onto the stack of box's on the field block.
+The Form Area is where you can adjust the location of the fields.
+You can drag and drop a field to another location by clicking and holding onto the stack of box's on the field block.